-The Ombudsman Scheme for NBFCs 2018 was launched by RBI on February 23, 2018 for cost-free expeditious complaint redressal against NBFCs registered with RBI under Section 45-IA of the RBI Act, 1934 and covered all deposit accepting NBFCs to begin with.
-Further, on April 26, 2019 Reserve Bank has extended the coverage of Ombudsman Scheme to eligible Non Deposit Taking Non-Banking Financial Companies (NBFC-NDs) having asset size of Rupees 100 crore (One Billion Rupees) or above with customer interface.
-Nevertheless, the Non- Banking Financial Company-Infrastructure Finance Company (NBFC-IFC), Core Investment Company (CIC), Infrastructure Debt Fund-Non-banking Financial Company (IDF-NBFC) and an NBFC under liquidation are excluded from the ambit of the Ombudsman Scheme for NBFCs.
+The Ombudsman Scheme for NBFCs 2018 was launched by RBI on February 23, 2018, for cost-free expeditious complaint redressal against NBFCs registered with RBI under Section 45-IA of the RBI Act, 1934 and covered all deposit-accepting NBFCs to begin with.
+Further, on April 26, 2019 Reserve Bank extended the coverage of the Ombudsman Scheme to eligible deposit non-banking Financial Companies (NBFC-NDs) having an asset size of Rupees 100 crore (One Billion Rupees) or above with customer interface.
+Nevertheless, the Non- Banking Financial Company-Infrastructure Finance Company (NBFC-IFC), Core Investment Company (CIC), Infrastructure Debt Fund-Non-banking Financial Company (IDF-NBFC), and an NBFC under liquidation are excluded from the ambit of the Ombudsman Scheme for NBFCs.

 Any person may file a complaint with the Ombudsman having jurisdiction, on any one of the following grounds alleging deficiency in services or non-observance of directions issued by Reserve Bank such as non-payment or inordinate delay in the payment of interest on deposits; non-adherence to the Reserve Bank directives, if any, applicable to rate of interest on deposits; non-repayment or inordinate delay in the repayment of deposits; non-presentation or inordinate delay in the presentation of post-dated cheques provided by the customer; failure to convey in writing, the amount of loan sanctioned along with terms and conditions including annualised rate of interest and method of application thereof; failure or refusal to provide sanction letter/ terms and conditions of sanction in vernacular language or a language as understood by the borrower; failure or refusal to provide adequate notice on proposed changes being made in sanctioned terms and conditions in vernacular language as understood by the borrower; failure or inordinate delay in releasing the securities documents to the borrower on repayment of all dues; levying of charges without adequate prior notice to the borrower/ customer; failure to provide legally enforceable built-in repossession clause in the contract/ loan agreement; failure to ensure transparency in the contract/ loan agreement regarding (i) notice period before taking possession of security; (ii) circumstances under which the notice period can be waived; (iii) the procedure for taking possession of the security; (iv) a provision regarding final chance to be given to the borrower for repayment of loan before the sale/ auction of the security; (v) the procedure for giving repossession to the borrower and (vi) the procedure for sale/ auction of the security;